-1. For the quarterly period ended June 30, 2016 2.
+1. For the quarterly period ended March 31, 2017 2.
 Commission identification number: PW-2 3.
 BIR Tax Identification No. 000-103-216 4.
 A. SORIANO CORPORATION Exact name of issuer as specified in its charter 5.
 Philippines Province, country or other jurisdiction of incorporation or organization 6.
 Industry Classification Code: (SEC Use Only) 7.
-7/F Pacific Star Bldg., Gil J. Puyat Ave.corner Makati Avenue, Makati CityAddress of issuer's principal officePostal Code 8.
+7/F Pacific Star Bldg., Gil J. Puyat Ave. corner Makati Avenue, Makati City Address of issuer's principal office Postal Code 8.
 8190251 Issuer's telephone number, including area code 9.
 N/A Former name, former address and former fiscal year, if changed since last report 10.
-Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA Title of each Class Number of shares of common Stock outstanding and amount Of debt outstanding Common 2,500,000 11.
+Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA Title of each Class Number of shares of common Stock outstanding and amount Of debt outstanding Common 2,500,000 44 Are any arall of the ecouvities listed on a Stack Evolution 2 11.
 Are any or all of the securities listed on a Stock Exchange?
-Ye s [x] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein:
+Yes ; [x] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: